-3-4.8.2 Static Pressure.
+3-4.9.2 Static Pressure.

 Freshwater ice will exert less pressure on a structure than seawater ice of the same thickness.
-For freshwater ice, assume pressures of 15 to 30 psi (103.4 to 106.8 kPa).
-For sea ice, pressures of 40 psi (275.8 kPa) to as much as 150 psi (1034.2 kPa) may be assumed.
+For freshwater ice, assume pressures of 15 to 30 psi (103 to 207 kPa).
+For sea ice, pressures of 40 psi (276 kPa) to as much as 150 psi (1034 kPa) may be assumed.
 These are maximum values and relate to crushing of the ice.
 If the ice sheet can ride up on the nearby shore, the pressure exerted will be less than if the ice sheet is confined within vertical boundaries.

-3-4.8.3 Slow Pressure.
+3-4.9.3 Slow Pressure.

-Broken ice floes will exert less pressure than a solid ice sheet.
-In general, the pressures developed in this mode of action will be less than those to be experienced under the static pressure mode of action.
+Broken ice flows will exert less pressure than a solid ice sheet.
+In general, the pressures developed in this mode of action will be less than those experienced under the static pressure mode of action.
 Reliable values of pressure are not presently available.

-3-4.8.4 Vertical Movement.
+3-4.9.4 Vertical Movement.

 Assume that the structure will lift or depress a circular sheet of ice.
-Calculate the radius of the affected ice sheet on the basis of the flexural strength of ice as 80 to 200 psi (1379.0 kPa.)
-Check the shear on the basis of the strength (and adhesion) as 80 to 150 psi (551.6 to 1034.2 kPa.)
+Calculate the radius of the affected ice sheet on the basis of the flexural strength of ice as 80 to 200 psi (552 to 1379 kPa).
+Check the shear on the basis of the strength (and adhesion) as 80 to 150 psi (552 to 1034 kPa).
 Consider the formation of bustle (added thickness) of ice around the structure.
-See Ice Pressure on Engineering Structures.
+See AASHTO Ice Pressure on Engineering Structures.

-3-4.9 Shrinkage.
+3-4.10 Shrinkage.

 Open pier and wharf decks, which are usually constructed from concrete components, are subject to forces resulting from shrinkage of concrete from the curing process.
 Shrinkage loads are similar to temperature loads in the sense that both are internal loads.
 For long continuous open piers and wharves and their approaches, shrinkage load is significant and should be considered.
-However, for pile-supported pier and wharf structures, the effect is not as critical as it may seem at first because, over the long time period in which the shrinkage takes place, the soil surrounding the piles will slowly "give" and relieve the forces on the piles caused by the shrinking deck.
-The PCI Design Handbook is recommended for design.
+However, for pile-supported pier and wharf structures, with cast-in-place concrete pile caps and decks, the effect is not as critical as it may seem at first because, over the long time period in which the shrinkage takes place, the soil surrounding the piles will slowly "give" and relieve the forces on the piles caused by the shrinking deck.
+The PCI Design Handbook (section 7.3.1.1) and ACI 209.2R 08, Guide for Modeling and Calculating Shrinkage and Creep in Hardened Concrete are recommended for design.

-3-4.10 Creep.
+3-4.11 Creep.